Interleaved Randomized Benchmarking (IRB)

 Limitations

-- This protocol inherits from the same limitations of the multi-qubit CRB protocol (as depth scaling and dependence over compilation strategies).
+- This protocol inherits from the same limitations of the multi-qubit CRB protocol (as depth scaling and dependence on compilation strategies).

 Extensions

-The IRB protocol has been extended to other gates that are not from the Clifford group [2] [3].
+The IRB protocol has been extended to other gates that are not from the Clifford group (see [4] for the evaluation of the T gate and [5] for the assessment of the control-phase gate).

 References